Was the 2002-5 Ford Thunderbird two-seater inspired or stupid?

 That makes some sense, but even if Ford had been doing better financially it might have still pulled the plug.
 Production peaked in 2002 with over 31,000 T-Birds leaving the factory, but it was all downhill from there: Under 15,000 in 2003, roughly 13,000 in 2004 and a bit over 9,000 in 2005 (Thunderbird Specialities, 2025).

 As a point of comparison, even in the four-seater’s final year of 1997, production almost hit 74,000 units.
 This was more than the two-seater’s entire four-year run.
-When Motor Trend did its first road test of the Retro-Bird it asked whether a two-seater was “(b)rave, crazy, inspired, or stupid?”
+This brings us to a question Motor Trend asked in its first road test of the Retro-Bird: Was coming out with a two-seater “(b)rave, crazy, inspired, or stupid?”
 (Allison, 2002; p.
 37).
-I would take Door No. 4.

 NOTES: